SUPERCILEX/auto-isa/docs/paper/main.typ

 For example, auto vectorization (written about by Kennedy and Allen @wolfe1995high) is a great non-invasive feature in modern compilers (e.g. in GCC @naishlos2004autovectorization and LLVM @finkel2012autovectorization).
 Stanford @suif (and others @Banerjee1995ThePC @Anderson1995DataAC) originally developed compiler optimizations to automatically parallelize code for improved multiprocessor performance.
 Harel et al. @Harel2019SourcetoSourcePC compared production automatic parallelizing compilers.
-The Alembic project @holt2014alembic built on Grappa @nelson2015latency relied on moving regions of code to execute closer to their data rather than optimize the code itself.
+The Alembic project @holt2014alembic built on Grappa @nelson2015latency relied on moving regions of code to execute closer to their data rather than optimize the code itself and BitCODE @lu2022bring had similar ideas.
 Our approach is a natural continuation: having exhausted code optimizations, we also seek to move compute closer data, but do so in a more granular way than Alembic and strive to be as transparent as auto vectorization.

 Invasive software optimizations require effort from the programmer, but can offer more substantial performance gains than generic automatic approaches.